2006 UST Growling Tigers basketball team: Game three

 Neither team could score in the first 3:35 of the quarter until Ababou hit an awkward shot that gave UST the first points of the fourth, as well as a three-point spread.
 Ateno countered with its four points of its own, and Doug Kramer's basket with 4:46 left gave them back the lead for the first time since early in the third quarter.
 JC Intal missed two free throws, and Allan Evangelista hit a jumper to swing the lead back to UST.

 After both teams traded baskets, however, Evangelista fouled out on UST's next possession, and Intal hit a three-pointer, giving the Eagles a 59–57 lead, which Escalona stretched to four later on with a jumper.
 Duncil then sank a jumper of his own off a crossover dribble to pull the Tigers within two, setting the stage for the crucial final minute and a half of regulation.

 With less than a minute and a half left in the fourth quarter and his team leading by two, JC Intal drove past Dylan Ababou, drawing Jervy Cruz' fifth and last foul, converting the basket, and setting himself up for a three-point play.
 After sending Cruz to the bench for good, Intal converted the free throw to give the Blue Eagles a five-point lead, 64–59 with about a minute remaining.

-With a two of UST's main players out of the game and five-point lead with just over a minute to go in regulation, Ateneo looked poised to end the match.
-But fate had other things in mind.
+With two of UST's main players out of the game and a five-point lead with just over a minute remaining in regulation, Ateneo appeared to be in a strong position to win the game.
+However, UST reduced the deficit and the game continued.

 On UST's next possession, Anthony Espiritu faked his defender into the air then drained a critical triple to draw the Tigers to within two, with just over a minute left in the fourth.
 Intal drove to the basket in Ateneo's next play, but he missed the shot, and the rebound was controlled by Duncil.
 On the Tigers' possession, Intal committed a foul, giving UST an inbounds play with clock reading 43.5 seconds.
 Ateneo then used out of its two timeouts.